ohkrab/docs/content/en/docs/functions/file-system.md

 ---
 title: "File system"
-description: "Functions releated to file system"
+description: "Functions releated to file system."
 lead: "Functions that can be used in krab configuration files."
 draft: false
 images: []